 How Sedation in Dentistry Alleviates Anxiety

 Our team at Thurm Dental has several methods to help patients overcome their dental anxiety.
-Conscious sedation methods including nitrous oxide (laughing gas), oral sedation (prescription pills), and IV sedation can help the patient feel relaxed and comfortable.
+Conscious sedation methods including laughing gas, oral sedation (prescription pills), and IV sedation can help the patient feel relaxed and comfortable.
 The patients remain awake and conscious during their treatment, and can respond to the dentist.
 READ MORE »